Become a SONIC Drive-In Franchise Owner

 “Since we moved to a national media approach in early 2013, we have steadily increased our share of voice in the marketplace to the point that a franchisee who opens in a new area has a national advertising campaign working for them.
-They will be the leading advertiser in their community,” says Chief Development and Strategy Officer John Budd.
+They will be the leading advertiser in their community,” says President Claudia San Pedro.

 Our menu’s variety keeps SONIC customers coming back to experience all of our five balanced, distinct dayparts.
 Other QSR concepts have just one or two strong dayparts, but the SONIC menu works for franchisees throughout our 18-hour day.
 We start with breakfast, move into lunch, have one of our biggest dayparts in the afternoon selling ice cream and slush drinks, serve dinner and then close with strong evening business.

 Our ability to produce strong results at all times of the day — avoiding the common drop-offs most QSR restaurants encounter in the afternoon or evenings — comes from our diverse menu.
 We excel at a wide range of food and beverages, and our menu is difficult to categorize.
-We sell more hot dogs than anyone else, and ice cream and slush drinks make up more than 40 percent of our sales.
+We have an innovative menu, and ice cream and slush drinks make up more than 40 percent of our sales.